-The SEL-387 has three differential elements.
-These elements use operate and restraint quantities calculated from the two-, three-, or four-winding input currents.
+The SEL-387A has three differential elements.
+These elements use operate and restraint quantities calculated from the two-winding input currents.
 The differential elements are set with either single- or dual-slope percentage differential characteristics.
-Figure 2 illustrates a dual-slope setting.
-Slope 1 handles differential currents resulting from CT errors and tap-changing.
+Figure 2 illustrates an example of a dual-slope setting.
+Slope 1 takes care of differential currents resulting from CT errors and tapchanging.
 Slope 2 prevents undesired relay operation resulting from CT saturation for heavy external faults.

-Figure 2 Dual-Slope Percentage Differential Restraint Characteristic

-SEL-387-5 and SEL-387-6 relays guard against harmonic conditions resulting from system and transformer events that can cause relay misoperation.
-Use the fifth-harmonic element to prevent relay misoperation during allowable overexcitation conditions.
-Even-harmonic elements (second and fourth harmonic) guard against inrush currents during transformer energization.
-The dc element, which measures dc offset, adds to this security.
+Figure 2 Dual-Slope Percentage Differential Restraint Characteristic overexcitation conditions.
+Even-harmonic elements (second and fourth harmonic) provide security against inrush currents during transformer energization, complemented by the dc element, which measures the dc offset.
 The even-harmonic element offers the choice between harmonic blocking and harmonic restraint.
-In the blocking mode, you select either blocking on an individual phase basis or on a common basis, as per application and philosophy.
-Set second-, fourth-, and fifth-harmonic thresholds independently, and enable dc blocking and harmonic restraint features independently.
+In the blocking mode, the user selects either blocking on an individual phase basis or on a common basis, as per application and philosophy.
+The second-, fourth-, and fifth-harmonic thresholds are set independently, and the dc blocking and harmonic restraint features are enabled independently.